wikimedia/less.php/README.md

 ## About

 The code structure of Less.php mirrors that of upstream Less.js to ensure compatibility and help reduce maintenance.
 The port is currently compatible with Less.js 2.5.3.
 Please note that "inline JavaScript expressions" (via eval or backticks) are not supported.

+* [API § Caching](./API.md#caching), Less.php includes a file-based cache.
+* [API § Source maps](./API.md#source-maps), Less.php supports v3 sourcemaps.
+* [API § Command line](./API.md#command-line), the `lessc` command includes a watch mode.

 ## Installation

 You can install the library with Composer or standalone.

-#### Composer

 If you have [Composer](https://getcomposer.org/download/) installed:

 1. Run `composer require wikimedia/less.php`
 2. Use `Less_Parser` in your code.

-#### Standalone
+Or standalone:

 1. [Download Less.php](https://gerrit.wikimedia.org/g/mediawiki/libs/less.php/+archive/HEAD.tar.gz) and upload the PHP files to your server.
 2. Include the library: